-El Cajon Mountain: The Best Training Hike In San Diego
+El Cajon Mountain Trail: Hardest Hike in San Diego

 DISCLOSURE: This post may contain affiliate links.
 If you purchase after clicking one of my links, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclaimer.

 El Cajon Mountain was my mission last Sunday, taking on this last hike as part of the San Diego Six Pack of Peaks challenge.
-The trail is no joke, it tests grit and determination.
-El Cajon Mountain is notorious, and conquering it means facing steep climbs and descents, and rough terrain.
+The trail is no joke; it tests grit and determination.
+Known locally as the El Cap hike in San Diego, it’s often mistaken for nearby El Capitan, but this mountain is a beast of its own.
+It’s notorious for its steep climbs, rugged descents, and relentless terrain.
 So, I laced up my trail runners and embraced the challenge.
 Join me as I recount the highs and lows of taking on the hardest hike in San Diego.

 The Pre-Hike Excitement